-- Firms can retain income tax withholding by creating at least ten jobs within two years in urban areas or five new jobs elsewhere in the Promoting Employment Across Kansas program. - High impact projects that create at least 100 new jobs can retain a higher share of income tax withholding.
+- Firms can retain income tax withholding by creating at least ten jobs within two years in urban areas or five new jobs elsewhere in the Promoting Employment Across Kansas program. - High impact projects that create at least 100 new jobs may be eligible for payroll withholding tax savings.